Training and Assessment

 “Assessment Only” Pathways

 You may be already competent in the area of Pest Control & Management and do not require formal training in some or all of the units of study we offer.
-You may have had equivalent training and / or assessment, partially or fully, through courses in other parts of Australia or overseas.
+You may have had equivalent training and / or assessment, partially or fully, through courses in other parts of Australia.
 You may also have developed experience from on the job training and individual research, or through a combination of these activities.

 In all cases, students will need to provide detailed evidence that supports their previous training and/or assessments, as it pertains to all aspects of each unit of competence required.